 And so the international community needs to be more political in elections work in this way, and more pointed, and then more serious in a joined-up way at the other end of the process.
 That’s what would really need to happen to make it better.

 BOLLYKY: Great.
-I’m going to ask one more question, then I’m going to turn it over to the audience.
+I’m going to ask one more, two-part question, then I’m going to turn it over to the audience.
 So start thinking of your burning questions now, and I will call you in the order that I see your hands.

-So two things come up to me—or, come to mind.
-One is the Kenya circumstance, where you had an election that was originally certified and then there was seen to be some sense afterwards that perhaps it had been manipulated, but in a different way, a more sophisticated way than it had been manipulated before.
-And I’m curious about our data and the tools we have, whether or not in the interim as an international community we’ve gotten better at identifying the more sophisticated ways of doing it.
-The second is I wanted to pull out something—and this is a good opportunity for me to plug—Tom wrote a book in 2013 or ’14 that’s one of my favorite books on development.
-It really is a fantastic book, and it focuses on, again, of course, democracy and development.
+So two things come to mind.
+One is the Kenya circumstance, where you had an election that was originally certified and then found afterwards that perhaps it had been manipulated, but in a more sophisticated way than elections had been manipulated there in the past.
+And I’m curious about our data and the tools we have to address that situation.
+Have we gotten better as an international community at identifying the more sophisticated ways of election rigging> The second question is based on—and this is a good opportunity for me to plug—a book that Tom wrote in 2013 or ’14.
+In fact, it’s one of my favorite books on international development.

-One of the suggestions it makes, which is one that we cite and reinforce in the paper, is the notion of selective funding, that sort of along the MCC model that maybe the way forward with some of these issues is not withdrawing funding that’s—for instance, PEPFAR is funding and people are on treatment or we’re saving children’s lives.
-It’s that to the extent that we shift funding to these other new health causes we would identify the nations that are more promising based on their democratic status.
-Are we seeing that at all in global health?
+One of the suggestions that Tom’s book makes, which we cite and reinforce in the paper, is the notion that selective funding, the MCC model, may be the way forward on democracy promotion.
+You often can’t withdraw global health funding.
+For instance, you can’t pull PEPFAR funding when people are on treatment and we’re saving children’s lives.
+So it’s only when donors are shifting funding to these new health causes that we could identify and favor those nations that are more promising based on their democratic status.
+Are we seeing that trend at all in global health?
 Is there a good example of where that’s starting to occur?

 SOMVONGSIRI: I’ll take the first part of your question, in terms of the Kenya example.
 Absolutely.
 And I think this is what we’re referring to in terms of the most sophisticated way—like, nobody’s going around stuffing ballots.
 Well, some people are.
 But that’s not really—the very crude way, right?
 It’s happening with the Kenya example—